Why LiveSwitch Cloud

 Create a Sample App

-You can learn how to use LiveSwitch by following the Get Started Guide and creating a sample app.
-The Get Started Guide includes step-by-step tutorials to set up your development environment and create apps with all the basic functionalities of LiveSwitch for C#, Android, iOS, and TypeScript.
+You can learn how to use LiveSwitch by following the Get Started Guide and create a sample app.
+This guide includes step-by-step tutorials to set up your development environment and create apps with all the basic functionalities of LiveSwitch for C#, Android, iOS, and TypeScript.
 These functionalities include client registration, media streaming, screen sharing, text chat, and file transferring.

 Explore the Example App

 You can also learn LiveSwitch by exploring the Chat and the Layout Manager examples in the downloaded package for all supported platforms.

 - Switch among P2P, SFU, and MCU modes